The Purpose of OARS CT

 B.Ed.; Grad Dip OHSW Management; MBA; FAIM; FAICD

 Leigh commenced work with OARS SA in January 1994 and has had extensive experience in the criminal justice arena.
-As well as his leadership role with OARS SA, he has been a member of the Correctional Services Ministerial Advisory Council, President and Executive Member of the SA Crime Prevention Council, CEO of the SA Centre for Restorative Justice and a Board member of SACOSS.
+(OARS merged with Community Transitions in July 2023, and is also known as OARS Community Transitions).
+As well as his leadership role with us, he has been a member of the Correctional Services Ministerial Advisory Council, President and Executive Member of the SA Crime Prevention Council, CEO of the SA Centre for Restorative Justice and a Board member and Life Member of SACOSS.
 He was also previously a Member of the Minister’s Strategic Housing Advisory Committee, advising the Hon Jennifer Rankine MP on matters relating to housing and homelessness in South Australia.
-During his work at OARS, Leigh was honoured to receive a National Award as Not-For-Profit CEO of the Year in 2002.
+During his work at OARS CT, Leigh was honoured to receive a National Award as Not-For-Profit CEO of the Year in 2002.

 Leigh has a degree in Education, a Post Graduate degree in Occupational Health & Safety Management and a Master of Business Administration degree from the International Graduate School of Management, University of SA.
 Leigh is also a Fellow of the Australian Institute of Management and a Certified Practicing Manager.
 He has also been awarded Fellowship status with the Australian Institute of Company Directors.
 Leigh is a Life Member of SACOSS, and is currently Chair of the Board of Unity Housing Company.
 He also serves on the Board of Venture Housing (NT).